XuanrZhang/share/index.md

 Aim: conduct research on miRNA

-Data: SRR .fastq directly from EBI
+Data: SRR5233942 .fastq directly from EBI

 The data also can be downloaded from NCBI-SRA, followed by type transform (from .SRA to .fasta/fastq); or Download with SRAtools.